RFID and interference

-RFID is a technology that relies on bi-directional, wireless, transmission between readers and tags.
-In passive RFID systems, the readers emit a signal that induces a current in the tag to power the tag’s transmitter.
-In active RFID systems, the tags broadcast their presence without an induced current from a reading device.
+Before discussing the causes, it is worth distinguishing between the two types of RFID systems as different issues may arise with each.
+In passive RFID systems, the readers emit a signal that induces a current in the tag and powers its transmitter to respond.
+In active RFID systems, the tags broadcast their presence continuously without being prompted to do so.

-The areas where cross interference is most likely to occur is between RFID systems and wireless local area networks (WLAN / “WiFi”) or personal area networks (WPAN) such as Bluetooth and then only when devices share common or closely adjacent frequency bands.
-Some instances of interference between electronic devices in the workplace have been noted within the medical field, including interference between a wireless microphone and a wireless endoscope.
-Even with these limited occurences the US Food and Drug Administration Centre for Devices & Radiological Health has approved RFID based technology for use in both clinical procedures and as an aid to patient identification.
+- Cross interference is most likely to occur is between RFID systems and WIFI or personal area networks (WPAN) such as Bluetooth but only when devices share common or adjacent frequency bands.
+In the medical field, interference between a wireless microphone and a wireless endoscope has been noted but there are limited occurrences and the US Food and Drug Administration Centre for Devices & Radiological Health has approved RFID for use in both clinical procedures and as an aid to patient identification.

-Systems design elements help to reduce the risks of interference within RFID systems (for example the Gen 2 standard for UHF systems incorporates a Dense Reader Mode which reduces the risks of inteference between readers when 50 or more are deployed in close proximity).
-Interference problems for passive tag systems are further reduced in Europe because European standards limit the power used in such systems to 2 watts (compared with 2.4W in the USA).
+- Standards and correct systems design help to reduce the risks – for example the Gen 2 standard for UHF systems incorporates a Dense Reader Mode which reduces the risks of interference between readers when 50 or more are deployed in close proximity.
+Interference problems for passive tag systems are further reduced in Europe because European standards limit the power used in such systems to 2 watts, compared with 2.4W in the USA.

-Areas of potential risk of interference between network and RFID frequency usage can be seen in the following table:
+The table below shows the areas of potential risk of interference between network and RFID frequency:

 |Frequency||BandwidthRFID Usage||WLAN & WPAN Usage|